Badges History, Family Crest & Coats of Arms

 Early History of the Badges family

-Another 85 words (6 lines of text) covering the years 1086, 1778 and 1816 are included under the topic Early Badges History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Badges research.
+Another 43 words (3 lines of text) covering the years 1086, 1778 and 1816 are included under the topic Early Badges History in all our PDF Extended History products and printed products wherever possible.

 Badges Spelling Variations